-7. Is there sufficient power for fiber optic Internet technology?
+7. Is there sufficient power for fiber-optic Internet technology?

 One thing you'll want to make sure your telco closets can support is the power requirement for your network.
 Furthermore, you'll want to ensure you have a backup generator for power outages.
-If you're running your phones on over the fiber using SIP, that generator will allow you to call 911 in the event of an emergency.
+If you're running your phones over fiber using SIP, that generator will allow you to call 911 in the event of an emergency.

 8. How many different paths to the building can the fiber cable take?